My favourite pages |

 Research costs may also become part of on-going costs unless the Fund Provider states they will absorb them into their own operating costs.
 The OCF excludes: performance fees (where applicable) and portfolio transaction costs, except in the case of other collective investments held (for example, by a multi-manager fund).

-Fund Manager Charge (FMC) - is presented in the ex-ante costs document, comprises the OCF plus all costs related to transactions.
+Investment Charges - are presented in the ex-ante costs document, these comprise the OCF plus all costs related to transactions.
 It also includes incidental costs which are primarily performance fees.
 It captures all transaction costs for the product over the last 3 years, incurred as a result of the acquisition and disposal of investments, and works out an average.
 This covers: broker charges, mark- ups included in the transaction price, stamp duty, and foreign exchange costs.

 Transactions costs can be divided into explicit and implicit costs.
 Explicit costs relate to the tax and commission charges added to the transaction settlement amount.
 These costs can be clearly identified and quantified.
 Implicit costs, also called slippage costs, are more complex calculations which work out the difference between the price when a trade is placed and the price it is dealt.